w3c/sdw/ssn/integrated/proposed-server-specification.md

 When operating a GET at http://www.w3.org/ns/ssn/xyz with a Accept header that is compatible with `text/html`, 303 redirect to https://www.w3.org/TR/vocab-ssn/#SSNxyz

-*RDF/XML representation:*
+*RDF/XML or Turtle representation:*

-When operating a GET at http://www.w3.org/ns/ssn/xyz with a Accept header that is compatible with `application/rdf+xml`, 303 redirect to http://www.w3.org/ns/ssn/ssn.rdf

-*Turtle representation:*

-When operating a GET at http://www.w3.org/ns/ssn/xyz with a Accept header that is compatible with `text/turtle`, 303 redirect to http://www.w3.org/ns/ssn/ssn.ttl
+When operating a GET at http://www.w3.org/ns/ssn/xyz with a Accept header that does not contain `text/html`, 303 redirect to http://www.w3.org/ns/ssn/

 ## SSNX